indrajakp804/machine_-learning-_project_Indrajakp/README.md

 loans.

 Steps and tasks:
 1. Import the datasets and libraries, check datatype, statistical summary, shape, null values etc

 2.Clean the data for any of the variables

-3. EDA: Study the data distribution in each attribute and target variable, share your findings.
+3. EDA: Study the data distribution in each attribute and target variable, share yourfindings.

  ● Number of unique in each column?